-This campus master plan has been prepared for submission to the City of Lakewood for approval, consistent with the state Growth Management Act and policies stemming from that Act at the local, county and regional level.
-Primary requirements of these policies are addressed in the "Planning Regulatory Context" section.
+This campus master plan has been prepared for submission to the City of Lakewood for approval, consistent with the state Growth Management Act and policies stemming from that Act at the local, county, and regional level.
+Primary requirements of these policies are addressed in the section "Planning Regulatory Context" on page 5.

-Western State Hospital, the Child Study and Treatment Center and the new Residential Treatment Facility are recognized as "Essential Public Facilities" under these policies.
-As a state facility, the requirements of the State Environmental Protection Act (SEPA) apply to this state facility.
+Western State Hospital, the Child Study and Treatment Center, and the new Residential Treatment Facility are recognized as "Essential Public Facilities" under these policies.
+As a state facility, the requirements of the State Environmental Protection Act (SEPA) apply to these state facilities.